 You can ensure your home receives full service at a lower cost, without a loss in support, by popup-modal text="enlisting the help of a professional"] from Clever.
 Clever Partner Agents are top-rated real estate agents from major brands — like Century 21 or Keller Williams — who are experts at securing your home the best sale price possible in your local market.
 They’ll manage the details from listing and marketing to negotiating and closing.

-Partner Agents have agreed to work for a flat fee of $3,000, or 1% if your home sells for more than $350,000.
+Partner Agents have agreed to work for 1.5% listing fee ($3,000 minimum).
 This means you receive the full benefits of service and more profit from your sale.

 Is a real estate agent's commission negotiable?